giacomelli/JobSharp/README.md

 <a name="Step2">Configuring the job</a>
 ===

-Add your new job to enabled jobs to the appSettings section (use comma to add more jobs).
+Add your new job "JobSharp:Jobs" key in the appSettings section (use comma to add more jobs):
 ```xml

 <add key="JobSharp:Jobs" value="MyFirstJob" />

 ```

-Define when the job must run.
+Define when the job must run:
 ```xml

 <add key="MyFirstJob:Crontab" value="*/2 * * * *" />